Man who killed brother and 3 others set to be put to death in Indiana's first execution in 15 years

 For years there has been a shortage nationwide because pharmaceutical companies have refused to sell their products for that purpose.
 That has pushed states, including Indiana, to turn to compounding pharmacies, which manufacture drugs specifically for a client.
 Some use more accessible drugs such as the sedatives pentobarbital or midazolam — both of which, critics say, can cause intense pain.

-Indiana is planning to use pentobarbital to execute Corcoran and, like many states, is refusing to divulge the source of the drugs.
+Indiana planned to use pentobarbital to execute Corcoran and, like many states, is refusing to divulge the source of the drugs.
 When asked for details, the Indiana Department of Correction directed The Associated Press to a state law labeling the source of lethal injection drugs as confidential.

-Last week Corcoran’s attorneys filed a petition in the U.S. District Court of Northern Indiana seeking to stop the execution and hold a hearing to decide if it would be unconstitutional because Corcoran has a serious mental illness.
-They cited “severe and longstanding paranoid schizophrenia.”

-The court declined to intervene Friday, and the U.S. Court of Appeals for the 7th Circuit did the same Tuesday.

-Corcoran’s attorneys asked the U.S. Supreme Court later Tuesday to review his case and issue an emergency order halting the execution.

 Religious groups, disability rights advocates and others have opposed his execution.
-Several activists planned a vigil starting late Tuesday outside the prison, which is surrounded by barbed wire fences in a residential area about 60 miles (90 kilometers) east of Chicago.
+About a dozen people, some holding candles, held a vigil late Tuesday to pray outside the prison, which is surrounded by barbed wire fences in a residential area about 60 miles (90 kilometers) east of Chicago.

+Bishop Robert McClory of the Diocese of Gary led the prayers and said their mission was to give value to the meaning of life, both to Corcoran and his shooting victims.

+“We can build a society without without giving governmental authorities the right to execute their own citizens,” he said.

-Three officials walked out of the prison around 5 p.m. and placed a stack of papers in a box labeled “Media Statement.”
-In it, officials reiterated the details of Corcoran’s conviction and said a final statement would be released “after the execution has been carried out.”
+Prison officials said in a brief statement Tuesday evening that Corcoran “requested Ben & Jerry’s ice cream for his last meal.”
+Their statement said a final statement would be released “after the execution has been carried out.”

-“He requested Ben & Jerry’s ice cream for his last meal,” the statement noted.

-In early December, Indiana Disability Rights asked the governor to commute Corcoran’s sentence to life without the possibility of parole.
+Corcoran said farewell late Tuesday to relatives, including his wife, Tahina Corcoran, who told reporters outside the prison that they discussed their faith and their memories, including attending high school together.
+She reiterated her request for Indiana’s governor to commute her husband’s death sentence.

 Ernst, who did not plan to witness the execution, said she had been out of contact with her brother for 10 years until recently.